top of page

 Paul Smith writes: "I am trying to research the history of Kingston-Upon-Thames ’Folk Barge’ (1961 onwards) an old Dutch coal barge moored on ( I believe) Townsend Wharf.
 I understand it was previously a venue for Jazz & Skiffle so I was hoping you might have some info or better still photos please?

-[If any readers have memories of the Folk Barge, please let us know.
+[If any other readers have memories of the Folk Barge, please let us know.
 Ed]

 Oscar Rabin